 In addition, a new “Navigator” service has been established to guide students to assist adult students.
 The university navigators, based in 15 Maine communities, will help adult students achieve their educational goals through activities such as applying to a university, choosing a major, finding financial assistance, and registering for courses.

-Applications for Fall 2021 are currently being accepted and will be reviewed after the deadline of August 1st, 2021.
+Applications for Spring 2023 are currently being accepted and will be reviewed after the deadline of December 1st, 2022.
 The online application may be found here.
 Applicants must meet the following criteria in order to qualify for the scholarship:

 - Must be a matriculated student at a University of Maine System institution seeking a first baccalaureate degree.

 - Must be a resident of the state of Maine.

 - Must be an undergraduate re-entry student who has experienced a gap (3 years or more) in the pursuit of post-secondary education prior to application.